Undergraduate Research Club

 abake143@students.kennesaw.edu

-Amelia is currently a junior at Kennesaw State University working towards a degree in Industrial and Systems Engineering.
-She was previously in the First Year Scholars Program where she worked with Dr. Roneisha Worthy on “Exploring the Use of Inducible Nitric Oxide Synthase to Enhance Compost Nitrogen Content”, which was then shown at the Symposium of Student Scholars in the spring of 2022.
-She is also entering her second year of being a Peer Mentor and is a Student Assistant for the Office of Undergraduate Research.
-Since starting at Kennesaw State University, she has been able to gain undergraduate research experience and familiarize herself with the Office of Undergraduate Research.
-In her free time, she enjoys reading, gardening, and baking.
-She would like to let incoming freshmen know that while undergraduate research can present challenges, it is rewarding in the end.
+I am currently a senior at Kennesaw State University working towards a degree in Industrial and Systems Engineering.
+I was previously in the First Year Scholars Program where I worked with Dr. Roneisha Worthy on “Exploring the Use of Inducible Nitric Oxide Synthase to Enhance Compost Nitrogen Content,” which was then presented at the Symposium of Student Scholars in the spring of 2022.
+I am also entering my third year of being an Undergraduate Research Peer Mentor.
+Since starting at Kennesaw State University, I have been able to gain undergraduate research experience and familiarize myself with the Office of Undergraduate Research.
+In my free time, I enjoy reading, gardening, and baking.
+I would like to let incoming freshmen know that while undergraduate research can present challenges, it is rewarding in the end.

 • Chandler Keown